librefreester/freester/README.md

-# freester - libre and DIY version of hitster game
+# freester - libre and DIY version of music card game like hitster.
 There is no financial gain or commercial benefit from this project.

 INSTRUCTIONS